axiys/aerospike-example-set-eviction-lru/README.md

 This LRU cache example demonstrates:
 1) Items that are reused recently will be kept alive for the configurable TTL.
-2) This LRU cache example will keep a configurable maximum number objects in the cache.
+2) This LRU cache example will keep a configurable maximum number of objects in the cache.

 ## Introduction
 This example demonstrates how am Aerospike namespace can be configured to act like a cache.
 This code demonstrates how